j0giwa/klimaralley/README.md

 # klimaralley

 # Development
-A short explanation how to work on this repo if you never worked with submodules before.
+A short explanation on how to work on this repository, if you never worked with submodules before.
-A submodule is a gitrepostory inside a gitrepository, their state is tracked seperately.
+A submodule is in a nutshell a Git repostory inside another Git repository, their state is tracked seperately.

 ## Cloning
-Because this repository that contains submodules, you need to take an extra step to ensure that the submodules are also cloned.
+Because this repository that contains submodules, you need to take an extra step to ensure that the submodules are also cloned (downloaded).
 This is done using the `--recurse-submodules` flag:
 ```
 git clone --recurse-submodules https://github.com/j0giwa/klimaralley